lunakurame/squirrel-tale/doc/nuthead.md

 Whitespace is whatever your JavaScript interpreter thinks it is.
 If in doubt, check the documentation of `String.prototype.trim()`.
 Ignored lines still count for line numbering (eg. when you jump to a specified line number).
-During script execution, Nuthead just immediately jumps to the next line if the current line matches any of the rules for ignored lines.
+During script execution, Nutcracker just immediately jumps to the next line if the current line matches any of the rules for ignored lines.

 ### Instructions: